crlandsc/website/iOS-Video-Fix-README.md

    # Or download from: https://ffmpeg.org/download.html
    ```

-2. **Generate the videos**:
+2. **Generate fallback videos** (optional):
    ```bash
    python3 generate-ios-videos.py
    ```

-3. **Deploy to your website** - The JavaScript will automatically detect iOS and use the new videos!

 ## What It Does

 ### The Python Script (`generate-ios-videos.py`)
-- Detects your transparent video files
+- Detects your transparent WebM files
 - Generates versions with solid color backgrounds for each section:
   - **Blue** (#4A90E2): Introduction sections
   - **White** (#FFFFFF): Stereo/Externalized sections
   - **Gray** (#F0F2F5): Binaural sections and main site
-- Creates both WebM and MOV versions for compatibility
+- Creates both **WebM and MP4** versions for compatibility
-- Preserves video quality and timing
+- Preserves video quality and timing with better compression than the old MOV approach

 ### The JavaScript (`js/ios-video-fallback.js`)
 - Automatically detects iOS devices (iPhone, iPad, iPod)